-Thomas and Margaret saw the arrival of most of their 45 grandchildren.
-Some of course did not reach adulthood but the majority did and went on to lead productive lives.
+Thomas and Margaret saw the arrival of most of their 55 grandchildren.
+Some of course did not reach adulthood, but the majority did and went on to lead productive lives.
 While most of them remained on the Isle of Man, several struck out in new directions, well beyond the island's shores.

 Did Thomas and Margaret have the foresight to encourage their offspring to move beyond "agricultural labouring"?
 Did these children in turn encourage their own children to be brave?
-This second generation was the one that took up the trades of baking, shoe making, carpentry, blacksmithing, and drapery; some even ventured into realms that required new levels of education - book keeping and engineering.
+The second generation was found in the trades of baking, shoe making, carpentry, blacksmithing, and drapery; some ventured into realms that required new levels of education - bookkeeping and engineering.
 In a story that sums up the generational shifts in this family, Thomas Mylrea, farm worker of Braddan on the Isle of Man, became the great grandfather of Thomas Douglas Mylrea, professor of engineering at the University of Delaware in the United States, and a man widely published in his field.